river-live/client-js/README.md

 }
 ```

-The callback function given to the `.on` method (as the second argument) is executed everytime a message is received with a matching `eventName`, on a channel to which the client is subscribed.
+The callback function given to the `.on` method (as the second argument) is executed every time a message is received with a matching `eventName`, on a channel to which the client is subscribed.

 `"my-channel"`, `"eventName"`, and `data` correspond to the `channel`, `eventName`, and `data` given when the event is published to River.
 Please see the [`http-node`](https://github.com/river-live/http-node) repo for more information.